JamesCalle/jamescalle.github.io/Venmo.md

 <li>"Banner is blocking my friend's activities.
 I rather it has it's own dedicated area instead of blocking my view." - S.</li>
 </i>
 </ul>
-We didn't want to remove the banner completely because less people would seek out a place to donate money.
+We didn't want to remove the banner completely otherwise people wouldn't seek out a place to donate money.
 The banner in this iteration was a solid color so to remedy this person's issue we lessened the amount of space the banner takes up.<p>
 <ul style="list-style-type:none">
 <i>
 <li>"I would want to know how much money has been donate to this organization.
 What is the fundraising goal and how many people have donated." - D.</li>